Paradigm4/scripts/README.md

 #### Limitations

-This script only backs up current versions of each listed array.
+- This script only backs up current versions of each listed array.
 It does **not** save and restore array versions (yet).
+- Parallel restore must run on a SciDB cluster of the same size that parallel save ran on.